thecartercenter/nemo/docs/production-setup/bionic/production-setup.md

 Then follow [instructions at the Certbot site](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx).
 The Certbot program should obtain your certificate, add the necessary settings to your nginx configuration file, and restart the server.

+Certificate auto-renewal is required since LetsEncrypt certificates are only valid for 90 days.
-To auto-renew your certificate (recommended), add the following to your crontab (type `sudo crontab -e`):
+To auto-renew your certificate, add the following to your crontab (type `crontab -e`):

     X * * * * PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin && /usr/bin/certbot renew --no-self-upgrade > /root/certbot-cron.log 2>&1